-Currently, our group consists of five senior scientists, seven postdoctoral researchers and seven PhD students.
-Thirteen PhD, twelve master and nine bachelor theses have so far been completed in our group.
+Currently, our group consists of five senior scientists, seven postdoctoral researchers and nine PhD students.
+As of March 2021, sixteen PhD, fifteen master and eleven bachelor theses have been completed in our group.
 Would you like to be part of our group?
 Have a look at the open positions and possible topics for master or bachelor theses.